railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 -----------------------------------

 To define a new project, go to the menu :menuselection:`Project --> Project --> Projects`.
-Click :guilabel:`New` and give your new project a :guilabel:`Project Name`.
+Click :guilabel:`Create` and give your new project a :guilabel:`Project Name`.

-You can put this project into a hierarchy, as a child of a :guilabel:`Parent Project`, and assign a :guilabel:`Project Manager`.
+You can put this project into a hierarchy, as a child of a :guilabel:`Parent Analytic Account`, and assign a :guilabel:`Project Manager`.
-Enter the general duration by completing :guilabel:`Start Date` and :guilabel:`End Date`.
+Enter the general duration by completing :guilabel:`End Date`.

-The `Administration` tab displays information about Planned Time and the Time Spent on the project according to the task work completed.
+The `Other Info` tab displays information about Planned Time and the Time Spent on the project according to the task work completed.
-By checking the box :guilabel:`Warn Manager`, you configure the system to automatically send the project manager an OpenERP `Request` every time a task is closed.

 In case a project takes too long, it can also be escalated to another project.
 This feature is available if you have installed the module :mod:`project_issue`, which can be done by selecting :guilabel:`Issues Tracker` in the :guilabel:`Reconfigure` wizard.
 In :guilabel:`Project Escalation`, enter the project that will be used for escalated tasks.
 Define a generic :guilabel:`Reply-To Email Address` linked to all automated mails; this allows you to receive replies directly in OpenERP.